 Many laws and regulations define and promote fair business practices to protect the competitive environment.
-For example, the competition laws, known in the U.S. as antitrust laws, protect against practices that interfere with free competition.
-They are designed to promote a competitive economy in which each business enterprise has an opportunity to compete fairly on the basis of price, quality and service.
-To comply with these laws, each employee, director and contractor must deal fairly with the Company's customers, service providers, suppliers, competitors and employees.
-No employee or director should take unfair advantage of anyone through unfairdealing practices.
+For example, competition laws, known in the U.S. as antitrust laws, protect against practices that interfere with free competition.
+They are designed to promote a competitive economy in which each business enterprise has an opportunity to compete fairly on the basis of price, quality, and service, and in the employment marketplace.
+To comply with these laws, each employee, director, and contractor must deal fairly with the Company's customers, service providers, suppliers, competitors, and employees.
+No employee or director should take advantage of anyone through unfair-dealing practices.